Las Vegas algorithm: Randomized quicksort

 A simple example is randomized quicksort, where the pivot is chosen randomly, and divides the elements into three partitions: elements less than pivot, elements equal to pivot, and elements greater than pivot.
 QuickSort always generates the solution, which in this case the sorted array.
-Unfortunately, the time complexity is not that obvious.
-It turns out that the runtime depends on which element we pick as a pivot.
+Unfortunately, the time complexity is not immediately obvious, as the runtime depends on which element is picked as a pivot.